DDuijker/DDuijker/README.md

 ### Hi there 👋

 I'm Djoeke Duijker, a passionate software developer and tech enthusiast.
 I enjoy programming and solving complex problems.
-I just graduated!
+I am working as a backend engineer at Albert Heijn!

 Here's a bit about me:

 - 🚀 I enjoy learning new languages and technologies
-- 🌐 Recently into Angular and C# .Net!
+- 🌐 Recently into Kotlin and Springboot!
 - 📚 Studying Software Development at Windesheim University
 - 💡 Always eager to learn and contribute
 - 🎯 My goal is to become a competent and knowledgeable software developer!
 - ⚡ In my free time you can find me drawing, gaming and listening to music

 ### 🔧 Technologies & Tools
-- 🐍 Python (Django, Flask)
+- 🤖 Kotlin, Springboot
 - </> C# (API's, MVC, MVVM)
 - 🅰️ Angular
 - ⚛️ React